1453nicat/customer-booking-prediction/README.md

 ## 🔍 Overview

 This project is part of the **British Airways Data Science Job Simulation** hosted on [Forage](https://www.theforage.com/).
 The simulation replicates the real-world data science workflows used at one of the world's leading airlines from scraping and analysing customer sentiment data to building a predictive model that identifies which customers are most likely to complete a booking.

-The core business problem: **British Airways needs to understand what drives a customer to complete a booking**, enabling proactive, data-driven marketing and personalisation strategies before a customer even considers a competitor.
+Also, the core business problem: **British Airways needs to understand what drives a customer to complete a booking**, enabling proactive, data-driven marketing and personalisation strategies before a customer even considers a competitor.

 ---

 ## 🗂️ Task

-### Task 2 — Predictive Modelling of Customer Bookings *(this repo)*
+### Predictive Modelling of Customer Bookings
 - Explored and prepared the `customer_booking.csv` dataset (50,000 records)
 - Engineered 5 new features to enhance predictive power
 - Trained a **Random Forest Classifier** to predict booking completion